shadowmoose/RedditDownloader/docs/site/User_Guide.md

 5. Finally I just need to name this filter when prompted, and choose something I'll recognise if I need to come back and make changes.

-The Source is now complete!
+**The Source is now complete!**
-I could now exit the Wizard and relaunch the program without the *'-w'* flag, and it would kick off downloading my cute picture archive.
+I could now exit the Wizard and relaunch the program without the *'-w'* flag, and it would kick off downloading my adorable animal picture archive.

 ...But what if I only want **kitten** pictures?
 Let's say I only want to scan the top 100, and pull any pictures of adorable kittens from them.
 We need a way to only download posts with "kitten" in their title.